New! BD Essentials: Turn your team into federal intel-gathering experts

 Unfortunately, neither of these approaches will likely deliver the consistent re-engagement results you want.

-Elite professionals get the customer to define the path forward by focusing on what’s next, other stakeholders involved, timelines, potential agendas, and criteria for success.
 They know that getting the customer’s agreement before concluding the meeting stops them from making assumptions and leaves nothing to misinterpretation.
 But, more importantly, they already have an agreed commitment to what comes next, making re-engagement painless.

 SIN 6: NO FOLLOW THROUGH